 Olympus Zuiko 18-180mm f/3.5-6.3 EZ Digital

-The light and compact 18-180mm f/3.5-6.3 Olympus Zuiko lens is the perfect companion to the equally small and light Olympus OM-D E-M5 or Olympus Digital Pen Mini Micro Four Thirds cameras via an adapter, and fits with Olympus's line of DSLRs, and together can create a dynamite travel kit.
+The light and compact 18-180mm f/3.5-6.3 Olympus Zuiko lens is the perfect companion to the equally small and light Olympus OM-D E-M5 or Olympus Digital Pen EP5 Micro Four Thirds cameras via an adapter.
+If you bought an Olympus DSLR before they were quietly discontinued, used together with this lens you get a dynamite travel kit.
 The lens offers a 10x zoom range equivalent to 36-360mm and is said to offer fast and accurate autofocus and very good image quality.
 It can focus to approximately 18 inches and accommodates 62mm filters.

 Tamron 18-270mm f/3.5-6.3 Di II VC PZD